gkdivya/EVA/0_BackgroundAndBasics/README.md

 Kernels can also be initialised from the weights of another network.
 This is popularly called transfer learning and is used successfully for better and faster convergence of many problems.

+SS:

+Kernels (a) Filter(a) Feature Extractors are used to extract the features from an image and store the data in neurons.Initializing the Kernel's weights in the begining of a tranining process is a random choice.
+Kernel weights can be anywhere between 0 and 1 or -1 and 1 depending on the activation function chosen acorss the NN layers.
+If we assign 0 as initial weights,then neurons across all the layers learn the same features during the training process.

 ### What happens during the training of a DNN?</br>

 A deep neural network (DNN) is an artificial neural network (ANN) with multiple hidden layers between the input and output layers.
 The inspiration behind the creation of Deep Neural Networks is the human brain.

 Training a DNN is the procedure of adjusting the weight/values of the kernel.
 Given an input, all the layers nodes effectively constitute a transformation of this input to a predicted output.
 The measure of variation between this predicted output and the actual output is defined as loss.
 The value of this loss is then passed backwards through these filters (kernels) and used to adjust the values in the filters to effectively minimize the difference between predicted and actual output.
 This way the value (weights) of the filters are adjusted during training and system is said to have converged when the loss is minimized.

+SS: There are actually 3 blocks of NN layers in DNN.
+1st set of NN layers will learn Edge and Gradient of the imgages.
+2nd set of NN layers will learn Texture and Patterns.
+3rd set of NN layers will learn parts of the object.Final block will generate the original image for classification.
+During this entire process ,the neurons act as a memory store and its weights are fine tuned to reduce the data loss using Backpropagation algorithm.